anandrajsingh/anandrajsingh.github.io/_posts/2024-7-11-Kubernetes-Commands.md

 **Some kubectl commands**

--kubectl version
+- kubectl version
-Displays the version of kubectl and Kubernetes API server -kubectl get
+Displays the version of kubectl and Kubernetes API server
+- kubectl get
-Retrieves information about Kubernetes resources, such as Pods, Deployments and Services -kubectl describe
+Retrieves information about Kubernetes resources, such as Pods, Deployments and Services
+- kubectl describe
-Provides detailed information about a specific kubernetes resource -kubectl create creates a new deployment
+Provides detailed information about a specific kubernetes resource
+- kubectl create
+creates a new deployment
--kubectl apply < >
+- kubectl apply < >
 Applies changes to a Kubernetes resource based on configuration file named<>
--kubectl delete
+- kubectl delete
 Deletes a kubernetes resource
--kubectl logs
+- kubectl logs
-Displays the logs for a specific Pod named ‘my-pod’ -kubectl exec
+Displays the logs for a specific Pod named ‘my-pod’
+- kubectl exec
 Executes a command
--kubectl port-forward
+- kubectl port-forward
-Forward port 8080 on local machine to port 80 on a specific Pod kubectl expose
+Forward port 8080 on local machine to port 80 on a specific Pod
+- kubectl expose

+<p style="font-size: 16px;">Your content here</p>